Skip to main content

 mRNA Processing

 mRNA processing refers to the modifications that pre-mRNA undergoes before it becomes a mature mRNA molecule.
-This includes capping, polyadenylation, and splicing, which are essential for the stability, transport, and translation of mRNA.
-Alternative splicing is a key aspect of this processing, influencing the functional diversity of proteins.
+This includes capping, polyadenylation, and splicing, which are essential for the stability, transport, and translation of mRNA, ultimately affecting gene expression and protein synthesis.

 Recommended video: